 Following the directions in K5OE's article for the dual-band patch antenna, WD4FAB provided a mounting angle on the patch assembly using a piece of steel strapping angle.
-The author also machined an aluminum sleeve adapter for mounting between the J-shaped feed boom and this steel angle, as can be seen in Fig 23.67.
-This angle also provided an added support for the AIDC-3731AA converter, shown strapped down with a plastic cable tie.
-As assembled, this is a robust feed assembly.
+The author also machined an aluminum sleeve adapter for mounting between the J-shaped feed boom and this steel angle, as can be seen in Fig 23.63.